-In addition to bike education, "education" also entails the semi-annual Bike Walk Summit, educating the public through a Share the Road campaign, and providing technical assistance and specialized expertise to communities, businesses, and schools that want to become bike- and walk-friendly.
-Taking our education work to the next level will require dedicated staff.
+In addition to bike education, "education" also entails the semi-annual Bike Walk Summit, educating the public through a Share the Road campaign, and providing technical assistance and

 Bike education has been among Bike Walk CT's successes, but it has been a challenge to sustain a robust, ongoing program.
 The 4th grade bike education program, which was funded by a grant, was well received and fits squarely within the organization's mission, but it has been dormant since the grant ended.
 Traffic Safety 101 classes are successful, although it requires some effort to organize instructors, locations, and advertising.
 There is interest in shorter, less intensive programs like lunch and learn clinics, but the lack of dedicated staff makes it difficult to deliver such programs on any regular basis.